 Eliciting the help of his foul-mouthed mother Cemolina (Emma Thomson), she assists him in concealing his crimes, but she ends up doing more damage than good.
 Emma Thomson is almost unrecognisable as Barney’s mother.
 I didn’t even realise it was her a first and she provides a brilliant performance.
 She completely transforms into a vile and spiteful women, while delivering moments of hilarity.

 There also just happens to be a real serial killer on the loose, which is the last thing poor Barney needs.
 The killer has been murdering men and Detective Inspector Holdall (Ray Winstone) is leading the investigation into the murders.
-Comically, the hapless Barney becomes a suspect so he ends up being connected to the wrong killings.
+The hapless Barney becomes a suspect, so he ends up being connected to the wrong killings.
 Holdall’s investigation parallels Barney’s desperate attempt to cover up his crimes, whilst also having to deal with his friend Charlie, who seems to know too much.

 Quoted: “A man by rights should live to reach his full potential and have a kick at the ball.”